flytaly/reddit-post-notifier/README.md

 To archive the contents of the "extension" folder as a package in the /web-ext-artifacts folder

     npm run zip

 ### Authorization

-This extension uses [OAuth2](https://github.com/reddit-archive/reddit/wiki/OAuth2) authentication to get athorization and refresh tokens.
+This extension uses [OAuth2](https://github.com/reddit-archive/reddit/wiki/OAuth2) authentication to get authorization and refresh tokens.
 These tokens will be used to check reddit private mail.
 To generate credentials [create new reddit app](https://www.reddit.com/prefs/apps/), and add id of the app in `.env` file (see .env.example).

 ### External libraries and frameworks